andreaswallberg/GenomeLens/README.md

 ![Tooltips](/public/GenomeLens/assets/images/tooltips.png)

+### Exporting visualizations

-Using a button in the Annotations tab, the visualization can be exported as a stand-alone, interactive HTML file (sans any dialogs or widgets to reconfigure it).
+Using a button in the Annotations/Canvas tabs, the visualization can be exported as a stand-alone, interactive HTML file (sans any dialogs or widgets to reconfigure it).
 There is otherwise no way to explicitly save a session in GenomeLens.

+Here is an example of an [interactive visualization](/public/GenomeLens/assets/examples/Krill_sweep_Star.html) of a selective sweep region in the Northern krill (*Meganyctiphanes norvegica*).

+It shows a visualization of a ~400,000 bp region of a chromosome.
+The top canvas shows the location of three genes (Alg2, Star, and an unnamed gene).
+The next canvases show a comparison of genetic variation between an Atlantic and a Mediterranean population of the krill.
+The second canvas highlights high FST values at the gene Star, indicating genetic differentiation between Atlantic and Mediterranean populations (window-based area plot in light-blue; SNP data as blue dots and missense variants as large red dots).
+The next panel shows reduced genetic variation in the Atlantic population (negative XP-nSL), consistent with a selective sweep.
+The last panel shows the nucleotide diversity per base (pi/bp) of each population.
+Star, involved in eye development and sleep regulation, may have evolved under natural selection to adapt Atlantic krill to local light conditions.
+This is an example of genetic adaptation to the environment through natural selection.

 ### About TSV data